Relationship

 Dreaming About Abandonment: Meaning, Psychology & Symbolism

-Dreams of abandonment may reflect feelings of insecurity or fear of loss in waking life.
+Dreaming of abandonment often reflects feelings of insecurity or fear of loss, highlighting deeper emotional needs.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →